 A default Bid, once identified as such by the Registered Participant, shall apply automatically to each subsequent relevant Auction as defined by the Registered Participant when placing the default Bid.
 At the opening of a relevant Bidding Period, the registered default Bid shall be considered as a Bid submitted by the Registered Participant for the relevant Auction.
 This Bid shall be considered as a delivered Bid when the Single Allocation Platform sends an acknowledgment of receipt to the Registered Participant.

 If a default Bid Quantity or a quantity calculated as a sum of the Bid Quantity for several default Bids submitted for the same Auction by a Registered Participant exceeds the final Offered Capacity, the Bids with the lowest Bid Price shall be rejected one (1) by one (1) until the total allowed Bid Quantity is lower than or equal to the Offered Capacity.
-In case where the Information System Rules allows submission of Bids with the same Bid Price by one Registered Participant the Single Allocation Platform may apply additional criteria or rules to decide which Bid shall be rejected.
-Such additional criteria or rules shall be included in the Information System Rules and shall be one or more from the following:

-chronological submission (time stamp); and/or

-Bid identification assigned by the Auction Tool; and/or

-rejection of all relevant Bids with the same Bid Price.

 A Registered Participant who wants to modify a default Bid for a future Auction shall change the Bid Quantity and the Bid Price of its default Bids before the applicable Auction Bidding Period opening.